Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 * `loadComponent()` is called once for each hook.
 Its job is to specify how to create the component.
 * `getBindings()` is called any time the inputs and outputs for the component are to be determined.
 Its job is to return their names and current values.

-It is recommended to create a dedicated `HookParser` for each custom hook (handling multiple different hooks with the same parser is messy and difficult).
+It is recommended to create a dedicated <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> for each custom hook (handling multiple different hooks with the same parser is messy and difficult).
 Here are some more details about the three main functions:

-### `findHooks()`
+### findHooks()
-Is given the content string as well as the context object as parameters and is expected to return a `HookPosition` array.
-Each `HookPosition` represents a found hook and specifies its position within the content string with the form:
+Is given the content string as well as the context object as parameters and is expected to return a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L96" target="_blank">`HookPosition`</a> array.
+Each <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L96" target="_blank">`HookPosition`</a> represents a found hook and specifies its position within the content string with the form:

 ```ts
 interface HookPosition {